-So, it matters that your website must have a higher DA.
+Therefore, it reallymatters that your website must have a higher DA.
 The brand-new website begins with a DA of one position, and then it starts improving.
 It is built over time so, you cannot buy or install it.
 You can only push out great content, let Google find it and slowly improve your DA.

-If you have used Google products for a while, you know that Google is a highly user-centric company.
+If you have used Google products for a while, then you know that Google is a highly user-centric company.
 It reflects in the UI designs and the UX that it delivers.
-Additionally, Google also cares for the security of its users.
+Website security is of equal importance for the security of its users.

 That is why it is started recommending webmasters to upgrade their websites from HTTP to HTTPS.
 An HTTPS website is an HTTP website that has an SSL certificate.
 An SSL certificate encrypts that information that is shared between the user and the website server.
 It prevents any unauthorized interception, eavesdropping, snooping, and similar cybersecurity threats that could risk the user’s safety.

-If your website is still on the HTTP mode, your website ranking could take a dip.
-Consider moving to the HTTPS version by installing an SSL certificate.
-In case your website has multiple sub-domains, you might need a Wildcard SSL certificate.
+Consider moving to the HTTPS version as soon as possible by installing an SSL certificate.
+If your website has multiple sub-domains, you might need a Wildcard SSL certificate.
 (This is the one that I personally use and can recommend)

 Summing It Up…

-Also, remember that there are several other factors that you must consider making your website rank, but it all begins from being mobile responsive to improving domain authority and making your website secure.
+Also, remember that there are several other factors that you must consider making your website rank, however, it all begins from being mobile responsive to improving domain authority and making your website secure.